tjluoma/au-xld/README.md

-# au (Automatic Update) for XLD (Lossless audio decoder for Mac OS X)
+# au (Automatically Update) XLD

 ## Why?

-[XLD] is frequently updated, which means that there are new versions to download frequently.
+[XLD] (a lossless audio decoder for Mac OS X) is frequently updated, which means that there are new versions to download frequently.
 Although the app has [Sparkle] support, that still involves an interruption.

-Instead of that, I would rather have my apps update themselves automatically overnight when I am not using them, so I don't have to worry about dealing with updates myself.
+Rather than have to wait for that to happen when I'm ready to do something, I would rather have my apps update themselves automatically overnight when I am not using them, so I don't have to worry about dealing with updates myself.

 ## What?